preignition/program-user-guide/docs/app/survey/how-to/use-tooltips.md

 </figure>

 1. A dialog will appear.
 Provide a short **Name** for the term (which you will use to reference it later) and the full **Definition**.
+2. The **Name** must be unique for a form and only include letter and numbers.
+Spaces and special characters will not be accepted.

 <figure>
   <img src="./assets/use-tooltips/step-2-add-new-glossary-item-dialog.png" alt="Dialog for adding a new Glossary item">